AjaySinghPanwar/Boston-House-Prices-Prediction/README.md

 14.MEDV - Median value of owner-occupied homes in $1000's'''

-### Here I have used Multiple linear Regression to predict the house pric
+### Here I have used Multiple linear Regression to predict the house prices